offchan42/machine-learning-curriculum/README.md

 * [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 There is a specific focus on reinforcement learning with several contextual bandit algorithms implemented and the online nature lending to the problem well.
 * [H2O](https://github.com/h2oai/h2o-3) is an in-memory platform for distributed, scalable machine learning.
 * [spektral](https://github.com/danielegrattarola/spektral/) Graph Neural Networks with Keras and Tensorflow 2.
-* [Ivy](https://github.com/unifyai/ivy) is an ML framework that currently supports JAX, TensorFlow, PyTorch, and Numpy.
-They're on a mission to unify all ML frameworks
+* [Ivy](https://github.com/unifyai/ivy) is both an ML transpiler and a framework, currently supporting JAX, TensorFlow, PyTorch and Numpy.
+Ivy unifies all ML frameworks 💥 enabling you not only to write code that can be used with any of these frameworks as the backend, but also to convert 🔄 any function, model or library written in any of them to your preferred framework!

 #### No coding